betseyw15/events.en/help/adobe-customer-success-webinars/2023/aam-to-rtcdp.md

 thumbnail: 3421282.jpeg
 ---

-# Maximizing Value with Adobe Audience Manager | Navigating Industry Changes and Transitioning to RTCDP
+# Maximizing Value with Adobe Audience Manager | Navigating Industry Changes and Transitioning to Real-time CDP

-With shifting timelines for industry changes, learn how you can continue to unlock value with Adobe Audience Manager and prepare for the transition to RTCDP from both a use case and organizational readiness perspective.
+With shifting timelines for industry changes, learn how you can continue to unlock value with Adobe Audience Manager and prepare for the transition to Real-time CDP from both a use case and organizational readiness perspective.

 >[!VIDEO](https://video.tv.adobe.com/v/3421282/?learn=on)